jhudson8/smocks/api.md

-#### Config, options and state, oh my

-There are 3 different ways of introducting dynamic behavior into your responses but each serve a different purpose.

-_config_

-Config values are exposed as input fields in the admin panel so you have the ability to change the value at runtime.

-These are accessed using ```this.config('varName')``` in any route handler.

-_options_

-Options are like config but are not exposed in the admin panel.
-These are most useful to expose metadata for a global pugin.
-For example, you could have a plugin that examined all requests and, if the user hasn't signed in yet, respond with a 401 error.
-The routes could expose an option value that indicated whether they were routes that required authentication.

-These are accessed using ```this.option('varName')```.

-_state_

-State is used to, obviously, maintain state.
-For example, if you expose a route that adds a new piece of data, you should store it in state.
-The user can reset the state with a button on the admin panel.

-State values can be accessed using ```this.state('varName')```.
-State values can be set using ```this.state('varName', 'value')```.

 #### Profiles

 Using the Admin Panel, you can save all route, variant and config settings as a "profile".
 Profiles can either be saved locally (using localStorage) or remotely by providing the code to update in your project.